satohshi/pb-option-builder/README.md

             // returns all fields if not specified
         },
         {
-            key: 'comments(post)',
+            key: 'comments_via_post',
-            // you can use :excerpt modifier for string fields
+            // you can use :excerpt modifier on string fields
             fields: ["message:excerpt(20)"],
             // nesting "expand" is supported
             expand: [{ key: 'user', fields: ['name'] }]